RickStrahl/Westwind.RazorHosting/Readme.md

 ##License
 This library is published under MIT license terms:

-Copyright © 2012 Rick Strahl, West Wind Technologies
+Copyright ï¿½ 2012 Rick Strahl, West Wind Technologies

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction,